Vegan Gingerbread Mousse with Caramelized Oranges

 Instructions

-1. Melt chocolate and coconut oil in a bain-marie and stir in gingerbread flavor.
-Set aside to cool down a little bit.
+1. Melt the chocolate and coconut oil in a double boiler and stir in the gingerbread spice.
+Add more according to your own taste.
+Then let the melted chocolate cool.

 R111 Vegan Gingerbread Mousse with Caramelized Oranges